Home / Brush-Footed (Nymphalidae) / Monarch (Danaus plexippus)

 Quick Facts

-Lifespan of adults Approximately two to six weeks
+Lifespan of Adults Ranges from approximately two to six weeks.

 • The Canadian documentary film released in 2012, Flight of the Butterflies projects the migration and life cycle of the monarch butterflies.